Kodiologist/Survivor/README.rst

-This repository houses the task code for Survivor, an ongoing research project on social rejection in young adolescents by Autumn Kujawa, Dan Klein, and yours truly.
+This repository houses the task code for Survivor, a research project on social rejection in young adolescents by Autumn Kujawa, Dan Klein, Greg Hajcak Proudfit, and yours truly.

 `SchizoidPy`_ is required.